ShibamCrS/Tofa/README.md

 We use the ChipWhisperer open-source toolchain (https://github.com/newaetech/chipwhisperer).
 Hence, this toolchain must be installed to replicate the attacks on the hardware utilized in this work.

-For the simulated key recoveries, C C++ compilers and interpreters are sufficient.
+For the simulated key recoveries, C/C++ compilers and interpreters are sufficient.